Gradient-based Bi-level Optimization for Deep Learning: A Survey: Abstract

 \section{Abstract}

 Bi-level optimization, especially the gradient-based category, has been widely used in the deep learning community including hyperparameter optimization and meta-knowledge extraction.
-Bi-level optimization embeds one problem within another and the gradient-based category solves the outer level task by computing the hypergradient, which is much more efficient than classical methods such as the evolutionary algorithm.
-In this survey we first give a formal definition of the gradient-based bi-level optimization.
-Secondly, we illustrate how to formulate a research problem as a bi-level optimization problem, which is of great practical use for beginners.
-More specifically, there are two formulations: the single-task formulation to optimize hyperparameters such as regularization parameters and the distilled data, and the multi-task formulation to extract meta knowledge such as the model initialization.
+Bi-level optimization embeds one problem within another and the gradient-based category solves the outer-level task by computing the hypergradient, which is much more efficient than classical methods such as the evolutionary algorithm.
+In this survey, we first give a formal definition of the gradient-based bi-level optimization.
+Next, we delineate criteria to determine if a research problem is apt for bi-level optimization and provide a practical guide on structuring such problems into a bi-level optimization framework, a feature particularly beneficial for those new to this domain.
+More specifically, there are two formulations: the single-task formulation to optimize hyperparameters such as regularization parameters and the distilled data, and the multi-task formulation to extract meta-knowledge such as the model initialization.
 With a bi-level formulation, we then discuss four bi-level optimization solvers to update the outer variable including explicit gradient update, proxy update, implicit function update, and closed-form update.
-Last but not least, we conclude the survey by pointing out the great potential of gradient-based bi-level optimization on science problems~(AI4Science).
+Finally, we wrap up the survey by highlighting two prospective future directions: (1) \textit{Effecctive Data Optimization for Science} examined through the lens of task formulation.
+(2) \textit{Accurate Explicit Proxy Update} analyzed from an optimization standpoint.